February 26 incident: Deciding to act

 The Kokutai Genri-ha had long supported a violent uprising against the government.
 The decision to finally act in February 1936 was caused by two factors.
 The first was the decision announced in December 1935 to transfer the 1st Division, to which most of the Kokutai Genri-ha's officers belonged, to Manchuria in the spring.
 That meant that if the officers did not strike before then, any possible action would be delayed by years.
 The second was Aizawa's trial.
 The impact of his actions had impressed the officers, and they believed that by acting while his trial was still in progress, they could take advantage of the favorable public opinion it was engendering.

 The decision to act was initially opposed by Nishida and Kita when they learned of it.
 The pair's relationship with most of the officers had become relatively distant in the years leading up to the uprising, and they were against direct action.
 However, once it was clear that the officers were determined to act anyway, they moved to support them.
 Another barrier to be overcome was opposition to the involvement of troops from Teruzō Andō, who had sworn an oath to his commander not to involve his men in any direct action.
-Andō's position in the 3rd Infantry Regiment (the largest source of troops) was essential to the plot, so Muranaka and Nonaka spoke with him repeatedly, ultimately wearing down his resistance.
+Andō's position in the 3rd Infantry Regiment (the largest source of troops) was essential to the plot, so Muranaka and Shirō Nonaka spoke with him repeatedly, ultimately wearing down his resistance.

 February 26 was chosen because the officers had been able to arrange to have themselves and their allies serve as duty officers on that date, facilitating their access to arms and ammunition.
 The date also allowed Mazaki to testify at Aizawa's trial as scheduled on the 25th.